MysticTempest/settlements/README.txt

 Using the mod:
 --------------

-This mod adds settlements on world generation
+This mod adds settlements on world generation; modified for use in MineClone2.

 Credits:
 --------------
 This mod is based on "ruins" by BlockMen

+Completely new schematics for MineClone2:
+MysticTempest - CC-BY-SA 4.0